-The self-proclaimed largest independent record store in the US, Amoeba Music boasts 3 large brick-and-mortar stores in California and a very impressive online presence.
-At nearly 27,000 records for sale (including LPs, 78s, 10”, 12” and 7” records), Amoeba has one of the largest selections of vinyl records, including rare and hard-to-find vintage treasures.
+The self-proclaimed largest independent vinyl store in the US, Amoeba Music boasts 3 large brick-and-mortar stores in California and a very impressive online presence.
+At nearly 27,000 records for sale (including LPs, 78s, 10”, 12” and 7” records), Amoeba has one of the largest selections of vinyl records sure to satisfy even a hardcore vinyl enthusiast, including limited edition, rare and hard-to-find vintage treasures.

 Live near one of their stores?
 Amoeba makes free house calls to evaluate and purchase large collections of 500 records or more.
 Live out of state?
 No problem.
 Amoeba Music will send a rep to wherever you are if your collections contain 1000 or more records.
-This dedication to finding hidden gems and keeping their inventory stocked is why vintage vinyl seekers come back to them again and again.
+This dedication to vinyl collecting and finding hidden gems is one of the main reasons they are able to keep their large collection of inventory stocked.
+This is why vintage vinyl seekers come back to them again and again.

 #2 REVERB LP

 Reverb LP definitely gets our vote for the “Community Spirit Award.”
-No time to research shops, sites, and private sellers to find your vintage treasures?
+No time to research shops, sites, and private sellers to find your vintage treasures or original pressing?
 Don’t worry—Reverb LP has done it for you.
 Their angle?
 “We’re a marketplace, bringing together the vinyl community to buy, sell, trade, and discuss all things record.”
 On their platform, you can:

 Reverb LP covers all the bases.
-At the time of writing, they have 19K records to buy outright and over 3K to bid on in their auction.
+At the time of writing, they have a large collection of 19K records to buy outright and over 3K to bid on in their auction.
 And their “Deals and Steals” section has nearly 400 handpicked records, updated daily.

 EIL call themselves “the world’s best online store for rare, collectible, and out-of-print vinyls since 1987.”
 And with a nearly-perfect trustpilot.com rating and almost 3,500 positive reviews, the online vinyl world agrees.